Getting Your First Credit Card: Expectation vs. Reality

 1. A credit card will allow me to spend as much money as I want, right?

 A credit limit is the amount of credit that you are allowed to spend each month.
 Also known as a credit line, it is approved based on the quality of your credit and your ability to pay it back.
-Only with the responsible use of credit over time will your monthly credit line increase.
+Only with the responsible use of credit over time will your credit line increase.

 2. Is there only one type of credit card?

 Student credit cards are appropriately named, as these cards are created with the needs of college students in mind.
-Student cards can be very helpful for those with non-existing credit.
+Student cards can be very helpful for those with nonexistent credit.
 Issuers that offer these types of cards generally offer exclusive perks to students.
 This is one of the best cards to choose from if you’re looking to begin building your credit while attending school.

-Secured cards get their name because you have to provide some type of down payment, or security, to be able to open an account.
+Secured cards get their name because you have to provide a down payment, or security deposit, to be able to open an account.
 These cards are good for people looking to establish credit or to rebuild poor credit.
-If you do not make your payments, the lender can take money out of your deposit to pay your debt.
+If you do not make your payments, the credit card issuer can take money out of your deposit to pay your debt.
+Because credit cards can have perks or annual fees, you must pick the one that is best for you.
+As a general practice, never borrow more than you can pay back, and always pay your bills on time.

 3. Does a credit card replace my need to budget?